bibbox/bibbox-documentation/docs/user-guide.md

 ![Dashboard](images/v4/v4_interface_app_dashboard.png)

-* NOTE: The most important part is the possibility to stop or restart apps.
+* NOTE: The most important part is the possibility to stop or restart Apps.
-* NOTE: Once an app has been stoped the button turns towards delete.
+* NOTE: Once an App has been stoped the button turns towards delete.
 THIS IS THE ONLY WAY TO DELETE APPS
-* Additionally we can enter or read descriptions that are shown within the apps tile at the Instances tab.
-Further we can see all the available URL's for the given app.
-For example some apps include additional tools for debuging or advacned form of integration.
+* Additionally we can enter or read descriptions that are shown within the Apps tile at the Instances tab.
+Further we can see all the available URL's for the given App.
+For example some Apps include additional tools for debuging or advacned form of integration.
 An example would be an additional Adminer service that can be accesed to see the database.

 Last we can also access the App-Container Docker logs from the Dashboard or via the Apps tile from the Instances tab (book symbol see Instances tab above).

 ![App-Logs](images/v4/v4_interface_app_logs.png)

-Here we can see a more detailed log of every container that is contributing to the given app.
+Here we can see a more detailed log of every container that is contributing to the given App.

 ## Install Apps

 Apps can be installed from the Store page.

-* NOTE: After first installation of the framework the system automatically fetches the list of available apps this can take a few moments.
+* NOTE: After first installation of the framework the system automatically fetches the list of available Apps this can take a few moments.

 ![Installable Apps](images/v4/v4_install_testapps.png)

-Once you selected an app by clicking on its icon you will see a new window pop up.
+Once you selected an App by clicking on its icon you will see a new window pop up.
 Since there can be different versions of an App available you have to select your version

 ![Install Step I](images/v4/v4_install_screen_1.png)

 After this click Install as shown on top of the image above.
-Next you will have to fill the parameters neccesary to actually run the app.<br>
+Next you will have to fill the parameters neccesary to actually run the App.<br>
 The parameters themselves can be checked at the App's GitHub repository.
 In the example the selected App is <a href="https://www.openmicroscopy.org/omero/" target="_blank">Omero</a>.<br>
 After clicking onto Install you will be taken to the parameter setting screen: